sotopia-lab/awesome-social-agents/README.md

 > [!Note]
-> * **Agent** and **Environment**: An agent is an entity driven by a goal-oriented policy that can perceive its environment through sensors and act upon that environment through actuators.
+> * **Agent** and **Environment** (Sutton and Barto 2018): An agent is a goal-driven decision-maker that sense and act upon the state of the environment.
+An environment comprises the state outside the agent, including the other agents if any.
 > * **Social Agent**: An agent that interact with other agent(s) in the environment.
 > * **Socially Intelligent Agent**: A social agent that can interact and communicate in a human-interpretable way.
 > <details><summary>more notes</summary><ol>